bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 contributor.
-The most likely way for typos or other small documentation errors to be resolved is for the person who notices the problem to immediately submit a Pull Request to with a correction. *This is always appreciated!* In addition quick fixes, there is also a list of `Open Docs Issues`_ on GitHub that anyone can look at for tasks that need help.
+The most likely way for typos or other small documentation errors to be resolved is for the person who notices the problem to immediately submit a Pull Request to with a correction. *This is always appreciated!* In addition to quick fixes, there is also a list of `Open Docs Issues`_ on GitHub that anyone can look at for tasks that need help.

 Working on Documentation